 The following pages contain a trip planning section for each of the regions, which are Eastern Iowa, Central Iowa and Western Iowa.
-Throughout the guide, the attractions are numbered so that you can easily locate them on the map for each region.
+Throughout the guide, the attractions are numbered so that you can easily locate them on the map in the inside back cover.